Mountain Pass Rare Earth Mine

-The Mountain Pass Mine, owned by MP Materials, is an open-pit mine of rare-earth elements on the south flank of the Clark Mountain Range in California, 53 mi southwest of Las Vegas, Nevada.
+The Mountain Pass Rare Earth Mine and Processing Facility, owned by MP Materials Corp., is an open-pit mine of rare-earth elements on the south flank of the Clark Mountain Range in California, 53 mi southwest of Las Vegas, Nevada.
 In 2020 the mine supplied 15.8% of the world's rare-earth production.
 It is the only rare-earth mining and processing facility in the United States.
+It was the largest single known deposit of such minerals.

-As of 2022, work is ongoing to restore processing capabilities for domestic light rare earth elements (LREEs) and work has been funded by the United States Department of Defense to restore processing capabilities for heavy rare earth metals (HREEs) to alleviate supply chain risk.
+From 2022, processing capabilities began again for light rare-earth elements (LREEs).
+The United States Department of Defense has funded the restoration of processing capabilities for heavy rare-earth metals (HREEs) to reduce supply chain risk.
+In 2025, the mine was reported as operating.

 Geology

 The Mountain Pass deposit is in a 1.4 billion-year-old Precambrian carbonatite intruded into gneiss.
 It contains 8% to 12% rare-earth oxides, mostly contained in the mineral bastnäsite.
 Gangue minerals include calcite, barite, and dolomite.
 It is regarded as a world-class rare-earth mineral deposit.
-The metals that can be extracted from it include: cerium, lanthanum, neodymium, and europium.
+The metals that can be extracted from it include cerium, lanthanum, neodymium, and europium.

 At 1 July 2020, Proven and Probable Reserves, using a 3.83% total rare-earth oxide (REO) cutoff grade, were 18.9 million tonnes of ore containing 1.36 million tonnes of REO at an average grade of 7.06% REO.
+The ore body is about 200 ft thick and 2300 ft long.